 S. P. Hendrick is the author of two acclaimed fantasy series, The Glastonbury Chronicles and Tales Of The Dearg-Sidhe.
 A third companion series, The Glastonbury Archives in the works.
 Her most recent novel “Raven’s Daughter” is a stand-alone.

 She lives in the San Fernando Valley with her husband Jay T. Mayer, entirely too many cats, and thirty-two overflowing bookcases

 An early force in online VOLTRON fandom, Shannon’s worked on animated series such as INVADER ZIM and EXTREME GHOSTBUSTERS, and online worlds NEOPETS and PETPET PARK.
-Her writing includes animation and short stories in mystery and “New Pulp”.
-She’s been a multi-time guest on the LET’S VOLTRON podcast, and runs book blogs THE PULP AND MYSTERY SHELF and INFINITE HOUSE OF BOOKS.
+Her writing includes animation and short stories of mystery, suspense and superhero genres.
+She’s been a multi-time guest on the LET’S VOLTRON podcast, and runs the book blog THE PULP AND MYSTERY SHELF at http://www.mysteryshelf.com

 Steve Lee is a Hollywood Historian and film Sound Designer.
 He is the son of Walt Lee, creator of the Reference Guide to Fantastic Films, and thus grew up in the science fiction & fantasy community.
 He has contributed sounds and voices to many films including “Aladdin,” “Lion King,” “Apollo 13,” “The Fifth Element,” “The Nightmare Before Christmas,” “Looney Tunes: Back in Action,” and many others.

 Steven Barnes has published over thirty SF, Fantasy, and Mystery novels.
 He won the NAACP Image award, and has been nominated for Hugo, Nebula, and Cable Ace awards.
 He lives in Southern California with his wife, American Book Award winning novelist Tananarive Due and his son Jason.